rust-lang/book/src/ch14-03-cargo-workspaces.md

 #### Depending on an External Package in a Workspace

-Notice that the workspace has only one *Cargo.lock* file at the top level of the workspace rather than having a *Cargo.lock* in each crate’s directory.
+Notice that the workspace has only one *Cargo.lock* file at the top level, rather than having a *Cargo.lock* in each crate’s directory.
 This ensures that all crates are using the same version of all dependencies.
 If we add the `rand` package to the *adder/Cargo.toml* and *add_one/Cargo.toml* files, Cargo will resolve both of those to one version of `rand` and record that in the one *Cargo.lock*.
-Making all crates in the workspace use the same dependencies means the crates in the workspace will always be compatible with each other.
-Let’s add the `rand` crate to the `[dependencies]` section in the *add_one/Cargo.toml* file to be able to use the `rand` crate in the `add_one`
+Making all crates in the workspace use the same dependencies means the crates will always be compatible with each other.
+Let’s add the `rand` crate to the `[dependencies]` section in the *add_one/Cargo.toml* file so we can use the `rand` crate in the `add_one` crate:
-crate:

 <!-- When updating the version of `rand` used, also update the version of
 `rand` used in these files so they all match: